 SOFTS-Arabica coffee climbs to highest level in almost a decade

-LONDON, Nov 17 (Reuters) - Arabica coffee futures on ICE rose to their highest level in almost a decade on Wednesday, boosted by tightening supplies in major consuming markets, while sugar prices also rose.
+LONDON, Nov 17 (Reuters) - Arabica coffee futures on ICE climbed to their highest level in almost a decade on Wednesday, boosted by tightening supplies in major consuming markets, while sugar and cocoa prices also rose.

 COFFEE